Perfect Prediction in Normal Form: Superrational Thinking Extended to Non-Symmetric Games: Background: Newcomb's problem and the non-Nashian approach

 is true in some world $w$ if, in the closest world to $w$ in which A is true, denoted $f(w, A)$, B is also true. $A>B$ is thus, formally, also an event, like its operands A or B. This means that counterfactuals nest recursively, and we can also write $f(w, A>B)$, $f(f(w, A), B)$, etc.

 The term ``counterfactual'' comes from the fact that $f(w, A)$ may (but need not) be an inaccessible world (contrary to the facts known in $w$).
-The approach with counterfactuals is taken both by CDT and our third theory NNDT, and the difference lies in whether the past is (CDT), or does not have to be (NNDT), counterfactually independent of an agent's decision.

-Within CDT and NNDT, we can also define probabilities on subjunctive conditionals, i.e., they are random variables, too, but it is absolutely crucial to see that their nature is fundamentally different than (always symmetric) conditional probabilities.
-A very simple counterexample is that subjunctive conditionals do not generally follow the total law of probability. \footnote{The fact that subjunctive conditionals do not fulfill the law of total probability is well known to physicists specialized in quantum foundations.
-This is known as contextuality.
+The approach with counterfactuals is taken both by CDT and NNDT, and the difference lies in whether the past is (CDT), or does not have to be (NNDT), counterfactually independent of an agent's decision.
+Within CDT and NNDT, we can also define probabilities on subjunctive conditionals, i.e., they are random variables, too, but it is crucial to see that their nature is fundamentally different from (always symmetric) conditional probabilities.
+A very simple counterexample is that subjunctive conditionals do not generally follow the total law of probability\footnote{This is well known to physicists specialized in quantum foundations (contextuality).
 This law is replaced with the Born rule.}.

-With this in mind, let us now interpret Newcomb's problem which each one of the three theories in turn and show that, in all three cases, the agent is maximizing their utility.
+With this in mind, let us now interpret Newcomb's problem and show that, in all three cases, the agent is maximizing their utility.